Royal Grammar School, Guildford: 17th century

+19th century

 In 1866 the then headmaster Revd Henry G Merriman (headmaster 1859–75) purchased Allen House, a large house set in extensive grounds which stood opposite the school.
 The house took its name from Anthony Allen, Master of Chancery and Mayor of Guildford in 1740.
 This was initially used as a boarding house for the school between 1866 and 1874 before later being purchased by Surrey County Council in 1921 and was used by the school until its demolition in 1964.
 The grounds surrounding the house were purchased in 1914 by HA Powell and donated to the school as playing fields.

 During the mid to late 19th century the school fell into disrepair and decay.
 Guildford Municipal Charities established a committee to report into the general condition of the school and the buildings.
 The committee reported in 1881 that the school had no funds available for repairs and that there were only nine boys "instead of the former ordinary number of 100".
 Various suggestions were made by the Charity Commission to raise funds for the school, including a reorganisation with Archbishop Abbot's School.
 The Committee for Maintaining Higher Education in Guildford was established in March 1887 to oppose the Charity Commission's draft scheme to amalgamate the RGS, Nettle's Charity and Archbishop Abbot's School.
 The committee raised £2,238 15s.
 4d. (approximately £108,000 in 2010) towards the restoration of the RGS, ensuring its survival.
 A new Charity Commission scheme came into effect in November 1888 which resulted in the Old Building being restored, and the school's continuation as a day only school.
 Several years later under the Education Act 1944 the school adopted voluntary controlled status; tuition was therefore free and entrance was to be by common examination at the age of eleven.